NanJ90/ETI/README.md

 The goal of this project is to create a system, named ETI, that generates optimal timetables by balancing various constraints and preferences.

 ### Key Features
-- **Simulated Annealing (SA):** Used for initial solution estimates due to its ability to avoid local minima and explore a wide range of possible solutions.
+- **Backtracking with simulated annealing (SA):** Used for initial solution estimates due to its ability to avoid local minima and explore a wide range of possible solutions.
 SA will be benchmarked against other methods such as backtracking, iterative refinement, and random start strategies.
 - **Genetic Algorithms (GA):** Leveraged for their evolutionary approach, utilizing processes like crossover and mutation to achieve highly optimal outcomes.

 ### Timetable Constraints and Preferences
 Creating an effective class schedule requires consideration of numerous requirements, including: